Kalalau Trail - Napali Coast

-The first part of the trail until the Hanakāpīʻai Beach is accessible without a permit.
-The reason that it gets super busy here.
-Afterward, the crowds thin out.
+The first part of the trail until the Hanakāpīʻai Beach is not any longer accessible without a permit.
+It'll be less busy in the future.
 The Kalalau Trail is almost always fully booked.
 You have to get your permit far in advance.
 Tuesdays are often not full due to Haena Park closure.
 Shoulder season in spring between mid-April to mid-June and in fall from September to October.
 Crowded during summer with hikers and kayaks, during Christmas, New Year's Eve, Independence Day and June 9th is a bank holiday.

-Limited parking at Haena State Park.
-Arrive early the car park fills up quickly.
+Limited parking at Haena State Park of around 100 parking lots, 30 are for local people.
+A reservation is essential.
 Don't leave any luggage in the car.
 It is not safe, and the car might be broken-up!!

 Where to Stay

 You can stay at Haena State Park and campground, but it is closed every Monday from 10 a.m. to Tuesday 12 p.m. for maintenance.
 The reason that the Kalalau trail is often not fully booked on Tuesdays.
 Be aware of leaving your valuables and bags in the car is not recommended.
 We, a part of the team, saw a couple of rental cars on Kauai which had a broken side window and glass on the ground respectively.